 Review in Visual Culture in Britain

 "Naturalism, Labor, and Homoerotic Desire: Henry Scott Tuke."
 In British Queer History: New Approaches and Perspectives.
 Edited by Brian Lewis.
-Manchester, UK: Manchester University Press, 2013 (in press).
+Manchester, UK: Manchester University Press, 2013.

 "Perilous Flight: Icarcus's Transgression of Masculinity."
 In Gravity in Art: Essays on Weight and Weightlessness in Painting, Sculpture and Photography, 181-95.
 Edited by Mary D. Edwards and Elizabeth Bailey.
 Jefferson, NC: McFarland, 2012.